Email Testing & QA Workflows: A Technical Guide for Modern Systems

 * Captures cross-client email rendering snapshots with dark mode emulation.

-* CLIENT CONSTRAINTS: Simulates WebKit/Gmail-like rendering.
+* NOTE: Simulates WebKit/Chromium rendering only.
 Does not replace Outlook/Word engine testing.

 */